Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Main proofs

-\openqed \textbf{General shape, but minimal saddle.} The dot moving signs are precisely the same on both sides (recalling that moving across phantom facets always gives $\parsign$).
+\textbf{General shape, but minimal saddle.} The dot moving signs are precisely the same on both sides (recalling that moving across phantom facets always gives $\parsign$).
 Furthermore, we can always move existing dots topologically aside and we do not have to worry about them until the very end where we possible apply \eqref{eq:theusualrelations1} to remove two of them.
 In particular, if we understand the undotted case, then the dotted follows.
 So let us consider only basis cup foams without dots.
 In case of the non-nested merge, the resulting foams are topologically basis cup foams and we are done.
 In case of the nested merge we have to topologically manipulate the result until it is a basis cup foam again.
-This can be done as in \cite[Proof of Theorem~4.18]{EST} with the difference that the formula \cite[(43)]{EST} gives
+This can be done as in \cite[Proof of Theorem 4.18]{EST} with the difference that the formula \cite[(43)]{EST} gives

 This matches the side of $\Arcalg$.
 For the case of the non-nested split we can proceed as above and we get the same factors which matches the case of $\Arcalg$.
-Last, for the nested split we copy the argument in \cite[Proof of Theorem~4.18]{EST}, but picking up
+Last, for the nested split we copy the argument in \cite[Proof of Theorem 4.18]{EST}, but picking up

-Again, this is as in case $\Arcalg$.\closeqed
+Again, this is as in case $\Arcalg$.

-\openqed \textbf{General shape.} The non-nested merge works as above, i.e. this case does not depend on the ``size'' of the saddle.
-Incorporating a general saddle in the cases of a nested merge is as in \cite[Proof of Theorem~4.18]{EST} but with
+\textbf{General shape.} The non-nested merge works as above, since the behavior is independent of the ``size'' of the saddle.
+Incorporating a general saddle in the cases of a nested merge is as in \cite[Proof of Theorem 4.18]{EST} but with